wongkc/Getting-and-Cleaning-Data/CodeBook.md

-#Data source
+##Data source

 The data represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-#Files
+##Files

 The following files are included (this information was copied from the README.txt file):

-'README.txt'
+-'README.txt'

-'features_info.txt': Shows information about the variables used on the feature vector.
+-'features_info.txt': Shows information about the variables used on the feature vector.

-'features.txt': List of all features.
+-'features.txt': List of all features.

-'activity_labels.txt': Links the class labels with their activity name.
+-'activity_labels.txt': Links the class labels with their activity name.

-'train/X_train.txt': Training set.
+-'train/X_train.txt': Training set.

-'train/y_train.txt': Training labels.
+-'train/y_train.txt': Training labels.

-'test/X_test.txt': Test set.
+-'test/X_test.txt': Test set.

-'test/y_test.txt': Test labels.
+-'test/y_test.txt': Test labels.

 The following files are available for the train and test data.
 Their descriptions are equivalent.

-'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+-'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+-'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

-'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
+-'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

-'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+-'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-Data Transformation
+##Data Transformation

 The data has been downloaded, unzipped and stored locally.
 This is done with function unzip.

 These steps are included as code description in program run_analysis.R.

-Step 1
+#Step 1

 First, We will then read the data from the data files, from the test folder, X_text.txt, y_text.txt, subject_test.txt, and from the train folder, X_train.txt, y_train.txt and subject_train.txt, and from the main folder, features.txt and activity_labels.txt.

-Step 2
+#Step 2

 We will extract the mean and standard deviation.

-Step 3
+#Step 3

 We will assign descriptive labels and names.

-Step 4
+#Step 4

 On the next step, we will merge the two datasets, test and train, into one dataset.

-Step 5
+#Step 5

 Finally, we will create a new file with the desired results, an independent tidy data set with the average of each variable for each activity and each subject.
-This will be called tidy.txt.
+This will be called UCI_tidy_data.txt.